 For the novice investor though, these earnings reports can sometimes seem like nothing more than a mass of complicated figures and terms.
 Even with comprehensive analysis from most major media outlets, you can sometimes find yourself more confused about the state of a company than you were before.

-So seeing as we’re in the midst of the first earnings season of 2017, here’s a quick explainer of the main things you should be looking out for in quarterly earnings reports:
+So, seeing as we’re in the midst of earnings season, here’s a quick explainer of the main things you should be looking out for in quarterly earnings reports:

-Revenue – also known as the ‘gross income’ or ‘top line’ of a company’s earnings – refers to the total amount of money earned by a company in the last quarter.
-Revenue gives the broadest sense of how much money has been taken in over the past three months, and gives the investor a good benchmark of the inward flow of cash.
+Revenue — also known as the ‘gross income’ or ‘top line’ of a company’s earnings — refers to the total amount of money earned by a company.
+Revenue gives the broadest sense of how much money has been taken in over the past three months and gives investors a good benchmark of the inward flow of cash.

 Operating revenue is a valuable metric as it shows the consistent flow of money into the company from conventional business activities like sales.
 Analysts can use the operating revenue figure to sketch out an accurate model of the regular capital that the company can expect to earn.

-Whatever name you give it, the earnings figure is the most important metric released in a quarterly report as they have the most direct impact on the share price of a company.
+Whatever name you give it, the earnings figure is perhaps the most important metric released in a quarterly report as it has the most direct impact on the share price of a company.